Natural Baby Life logo (480 x 130)

 If your Philips Avent Natural bottle is leaking because it is not venting properly, it’s likely that the top is not sealed properly.

-Obviously, you will have a leaking issue if the top is loose, but tightening it too much will cause the seal to break and leak as well.
+You will definitely have a leaking issue if the top is loose, but tightening it too much will cause the seal to break and leak as well.
 A good trick for getting it just right is to put the nipple and ring together, then snap the lid onto the top piece before putting it on the base of the bottle.
 Instead of twisting the ring onto the bottle, twist the cap.
 Once it starts to spin on its own, the top is correctly tightened.

 Air bubbles